Skip to content

 $ etcdctl user grant-role dataway sinker

-# Restrict role's key permissions (the keys /dw_sinker and /ping are used by default)
+# Limit the key permissions of the role (here /dw_sinker and /ping are the two keys used by default)

 $ etcdctl role grant-permission sinker readwrite /dw_sinker

-$ etcdctl role grant-permission sinker readwrite /ping # Used for connectivity checks
+$ etcdctl role grant-permission sinker readwrite /ping # Used to check connectivity

-Roles control permissions for specific users on certain keys.
-Here, we may be using an existing etcd service, so it is necessary to restrict the data permissions for the Dataway user.
+The role is used to control the permissions of the corresponding user on certain keys.
+Here, we might be using an existing etcd service of the user, so it is necessary to restrict the data permissions of the Dataway user.

 Warning

-If etcd has enabled authentication mode, when executing etcdctl commands, the corresponding username and password must be provided:
+If etcd enables authentication mode, when executing the etcdctl command, you need to bring the corresponding username and password:

 $ etcdctl --user name:password ...

-New versions (1.3.6) of Dataway support managing etcd Sinker rules via the dataway command.
+The new version (1.3.6) of Dataway supports operating the Sinker rules in etcd through the dataway command.

-Assume that the sinker.json rule definition is as follows:
+Assume the sinker.json rule definition is as follows:

 {